Card

 Guidelines

-Use a card to group related content and actions.
-It visually shows that children elements belong together.
+Use Cards to group related content and actions to visually show that elements belong together.

 Card vs. List